MicrosoftDocs/azure-devops-yaml-schema/task-reference/advanced-security-codeql-autobuild-v1.md

 <!-- :::editable-content name="remarks"::: -->
 ## Remarks

+> [!IMPORTANT]
+> This task is supported with Azure Repos Git repositories only.

+The `AdvancedSecurity-Codeql-Autobuild@1` task attempts to build the project file in your repository.
+If `AdvancedSecurity-Codeql-Autobuild@1` cannot build your project, remove the `AdvancedSecurity-Codeql-Autobuild@1` task and replace it with your custom build steps.

 This task is not required if you have your own custom build steps, or if you are not using `cpp`, `java`, `csharp`, or `swift`.
 You must have [GitHub Advanced Security for Azure DevOps](/azure/devops/repos/security/configure-github-advanced-security-features) enabled for the repository being scanned.

+The pipeline must call the tasks in the following order.

+1. Initialize CodeQL
+1. AutoBuild (or your custom build tasks)
+1. Perform CodeQL analysis

+The AutoBuild task is optional and may be replaced with your custom build tasks.
+Either AutoBuild or your custom build tasks must be run for your project to be analyzed.

 The `AdvancedSecurity-Codeql-Autobuild@1` task must appear after the initialize step for successful completion.